-Unfortunately, most legumes are not completes in their amino acid profile, lacking in adequate amounts of tryptophan and methionine.
+Unfortunately, most legumes are not complete in their amino acid profile, lacking in adequate amounts of tryptophan and methionine.
 By adding the right whole grain to the right lentil or legume you can complete their profile.

 Back to the problem at hand…beans and legumes are an incomplete protein

 No worries, match them to the right grain and you can complete the amino acid profile.
 We will look at soy later, as it deserves its own category – let’s look at a few lentils and legumes and their matches.

-Native to India, these little green beans have become a big part of the Chinese diet.
+Mung beans – Native to India, these little green beans have become a big part of the Chinese diet.
 Energetically, mung beans are cool and sweet.
-They nourish and drain excess from the GallBladder, Liver, Heart and Stomach.
-Very detoxifying use mung beans to treat excess patterns like Summer Heat and high blood pressure and to clear out heavy metals..
-They also clear the arteries–wonderful for helping lower cholesterol.
-Avoid if you are chronically tired, fatigued have heavy watery diarrhea or are chronically cold.
+They nourish and drain excess from the Gall Bladder, Liver, Heart and Stomach.
+Very detoxifying, we use mung beans to treat excess patterns like Summer Heat, high blood pressure and to clear out heavy metals.
+They also clear the arteries and help lower cholesterol.
+Avoid mung beans if you are chronically tired, fatigued have heavy watery diarrhea or are chronically cold.
 Combine with barley for a complete protein.

-Black beans are used heavily in Spanish and Mexican cuisine.
+Black beans – Black beans are used heavily in Spanish and Mexican cuisine.
 Native to Spain, these beans are packed with nutrition but are very low in lysine.
 Black beans energetically are warm and sweet.
 They nourish the Kidneys and Spleen are used for treating Kidney disharmonies, backaches, reproductive issues, weak ankles and knees, and hot flashes.
 Whole grain rice (no Uncle Ben’s) which is naturally high in lysine is the perfect match for black beans.

-Used in Middle Eastern and Basque cooking, chick peas take a little longer to cook.
+Garbanzo beans or chickpeas – Used in Middle Eastern and Basque cooking, chick peas take a little longer to cook.
 They are very high in calcium, iron and vitamin A and potassium.
 Chickpeas are the stars in recipes like baba ganouj, falafel and hummus.
 Chickpeas are sweet and neutral.
-They nourish the Heart, Stomach and Spleen. heart and the stomach.
+They nourish the Heart, Stomach and Spleen and pair with rice.
 They are a good source of unsaturated fats.
 Craving hummus now?